Introduction

 Nothing in the type signature hints that this might throw.
 You discover ProductNotFoundException exists when it crashes in production—or if you're lucky, by reading documentation that probably doesn't exist.

-The alternative is returning errors as values.
-Define them in the API module using sealed classes:
+Return errors as values instead.
+Define them in the -api module using sealed classes:

 // products-api